How do I build better habits that will make me great?

 Pillar 2: Go and get the best tools for the job

 You’ve defined your target.
 Now you need the most effective and efficient game plan to reach it.
-It’s time to create better habits, the habits you actually want.
+It’s time to focus on building habits, the habits you actually want.
 You need the best here: the best strategy, the best coach, the best tools, the best map.
 Think about your example of something you’re a master of already — chances are you had a teacher, a coach, or a mentor who helped you along the way.

 You can find plans in a variety of places: maybe you work best through books or audio, seminars or someone you know.
 For our weight loss example, hire a personal trainer or nutrition expert that’s proven to get their clients where they want to be.
 And if you try an approach and it’s not working, then change it.
 Get a new coach, try a different plan.
 Change your approach until you find something that works to get you towards your goal.
-Gain progress and you know that you’re heading towards better habits.
+As Tony Robbins says, “Stay committed to your decisions, but stay flexible in your approach.”
+Gain progress and you know that you’re heading toward better habits.

 Pillar 3: Get into action and unleash alignment